Three Top Canadian Copper Stocks to Buy in February 2025

 In addition to this, I’m going to focus on companies that have the majority of their production in copper.
 For example, companies like Rio Tinto, Teck Resources or Freeport-McMoran have copper exposure and produce large amounts in terms of volume.
 However, it doesn’t make up the majority of their production.

-Although copper is down from its March 2022 highs, it is still significantly higher than prices we’ve witnessed pre-pandemic, which bodes well for a copper mining company.
+Although copper is down from its pandemic highs, it is still significantly higher than prices we’ve witnessed pre-pandemic, which bodes well for a copper mining company.

 What are the top copper stocks in Canada?